itrimble/Mock-Interview/README.md

-*   This is a series of questions to help prep candidates for various roles in cybersecurity.
+This is a series of questions and knowledge broken down by domain to help prep candidates for various roles in cybersecurity.

 **Current Realities of the market**